mobilepadawan/Toastit-JS/README.md

 ![Modern ToastIt CSS stylesheet is emoji friendly](https://raw.githubusercontent.com/mobilepadawan/Toastit-JS/main/docs/images/emoji-css-modern-toastit.png)

 ### How to test modern CSS
 🔔 If you want to try this another CSS Styles, download the `toastitv1.0.modern.css` file from the `/developer` folder.
-BTW this file is still in development process and this is the reason that we don't have a minified version yet, and maybe it includes a couple of bugs and/or applied properties which still needs a fine tuning.
+This version can be modified for you if you want to make some improvements over the beta version's code.
+If you don't want to make improvements, please download a beta version of this CSS located at the `/src` folder.